Tryliom/PhysicsEngine/documentation/blogpost.md

 ## What is a quadtree ?

 A quadtree is a tree data structure in which each internal node has exactly four children.
 Quadtrees are the two-dimensional analog of octrees and are most often used to partition a two-dimensional space by recursively subdividing it into four quadrants or regions.
-The data associated with a leaf cell varies by application, but the leaf cell represents a "unit of interesting spatial information".<br>
+The data associated with a leaf cell varies by application, but the leaf cell represents a "unit of interesting spatial information".

 This means that the quadtree will divide the screen into 4 parts, and each of these parts will be divided into 4 parts, and so on up to a certain depth defined by the user.<br>
 In the engine, the quadtree is used to optimize the collision detection, it will only check the shapes that are in the same quadtree node (and children) as the shape that we want to check.<br>

 In the engine, the max depth is 5 and max number of shape per node is 8.<br>